-On 10 May 2018, the Bank Of England kept interest rates on hold at 0.5 per cent, also cutting its 2018 growth forecast from 1.8 per cent to 1.4 per cent.
-The last base rate rise was in November 2017, from 0.25 per cent to 0.5 per cent, which was the first raise for more than a decade.
+On 2 August 2018, the Bank Of England raised interest rates from 0.5 per cent to 0.75 per cent.
+The previous base rate rise was in November 2017, from 0.25 per cent to 0.5 per cent, which was the first raise for more than a decade.

 In March 2018, the UK Office for Budget Responsibility (OBR) foresaw interest rates rising slowly through 2018 and into 2019.

 Source: UK Office for Budget Responsibility, 27 March 2018

 In its Economic and fiscal outlook from March 2018 the OBR said: “Since our November forecast, average mortgage rates are little changed.
 Our forecast shows mortgage rates rising gradually from the first quarter of 2018, reflecting increases in Bank Rate partly offset by falling margins.
 Although bank funding costs have fallen somewhat since November, this effect is outweighed by the higher profile for Bank Rate, so that we now expect a marginally higher path for mortgage rates.
 By the first quarter of 2023, we expect the effective mortgage rate to reach 3.0 per cent, above the 2.6 per cent forecast in November.
 It stood at 6.0 per cent in the final quarter of 2007, before the crisis.“

 However, some have been more bullish about potential rate rises, although those predictions have come with caveats.
 For example, Andrew Sentance, former Bank of England Monetary Policy Committee member, predicted in May 2017 that interest rates could rise to 2 or 3 per cent by the early 2020s.